pkg/profile/README.md

 Several convenience package level values are provided for cpu, memory, and block (contention) profiling.

 For more complex options, consult the documentation on the profile.Config type.
+Enabling more than one profile at once may cause your results to be less reliable as profiling itself is not without overhead.